misterussell/timer/README.md

 ## Pitch

-  - [AppName] is a multi-tasking resource that implements customizable timers to maximize productivity, mindfulness, and mobility.
+  - OnTime is a multi-tasking resource that implements customizable timers to maximize productivity, mindfulness, and mobility.
 Be on time, be present, stay on track.

 ## MVP User Stories